usbong/documentation/Usbong/company/Bureau of Internal Revenue (BIR)/Electronic BIR Forms Filing.md

 --> This is in contrast to a private bank.<br/>
 --> <b>Recommended Action:</b><br/>
 --> verify: private banks in the Philippines to be owned by Filipino citizens, i.e. majority shareholder.<br/>
+--> reminder: select Filipino citizens are classified to be fake due to being Teroristang Komunista<br/>
 <br/>
 3) To make your BIR payment at a BPI branch that accepts BIR payments, you must do the following:<br/>
 --> You must prepare three (3) copies of the BIR Form.<br/>
 --> You must get the BTR・BIR Deposit Payment Slip from the Security Guard and then go to the BEA Machine to receive your queuing number.<br/>